EgorLeb/EgorLeb/README.md

 ### What am I doing now?
 * I am doing my own course on Stepik.
 Informatics GCSE (https://stepik.org/lesson/872174).
 * I am involved in contests and selection for internships.
-I trying to get settled in IT Company, it's my dream.
+I trying to get settled in IT Company.
+I want to progress in this vector.

 ### What do I know?
 * Python (my main language, I write a lot of programs with it and teach children)